Best Online Therapy Platforms For BPD Counseling

 Often, BPD symptoms are undiagnosed unless they become severe.
 BPD may also lead to chronic feelings of emptiness, uncontrollable anger, and even thoughts of self-harm.

 Online psychotherapy can be a good option for the treatment of BPD.
-In this guide, we’ve reviewed two online therapy platforms that can help you overcome borderline personality disorder.
+In this guide, we’ve reviewed six online therapy platforms that can help you overcome borderline personality disorder.

 1. BetterHelp